 I had this challenge after my pregnancy and it took me a while to work out the solution.
 Hopefully this article saves you some time and gets you on track again towards your fitness goals sooner.

-Here are the key areas that worked for me for shredding that last little stubborn bit of fat and hopefully it works for you too.
+Here are the key areas that worked for me and have worked for many of my over 40 clients for shredding that last little stubborn bit of fat to get to a healthy weight.

 Some of the checklist may involve you cutting things out of your diet or changing some of your habits.
 Don’t panic though, once you have reached your goal you can reintroduce those things and find your body’s ‘happy place’ where you can enjoy yourself and maintain your goal.

 The first step is to decide if weight is still going to be your yard stick.